Anti-Money Laundering Authority

 The Anti-Money Laundering Authority (AMLA), formally known as the Authority for Anti-Money Laundering and Countering the Financing of Terrorism, is an agency of the European Union, established in 2024 in Frankfurt.

 AMLA's establishment has been characterized as "much-needed" by major EU political forces, and it has been described as transformational by a wide range of observers.
 It is expected to strengthen the policy framework to ensure the integrity of the EU financial system, as the central component of the EU's anti–money laundering efforts.

 History

-In February 2018, the demise of ABLV Bank triggered a debate on the structure of Anti-Money Laundering (AML) supervision in the European Union.
-A few weeks later, ECB Supervisory Board chair Danièle Nouy declared that it is “very embarrassing to depend on the United States to do the [AML] job.
+In February 2018, the demise of ABLV Bank in Latvia triggered a debate on the structure of Anti-Money Laundering (AML) supervision in the European Union.
+A few weeks later, ECB Supervisory Board chair Danièle Nouy declared that it is "very embarrassing to depend on the United States to do the [AML] job.
 This has to change [...]
-We need a European institution that is implementing in a thorough, deep, consistent fashion this [AML] legislation in the euro area”.
+We need a European institution that is implementing in a thorough, deep, consistent fashion this [AML] legislation in the euro area".
 In October 2018, the think-tank Bruegel published a study recommending the creation of a European AML Authority and providing a blueprint for its key features.